WIC Program FAQs

 - Electronic Benefits Card to buy healthy foods

-WIC serves low-income pregnant, postpartum and breastfeeding women, infants and children up to age 5 who are at nutritional risk.
+WIC serves low-income pregnant, postpartum and breastfeeding women, infants and children up to age five who are at nutritional risk.

 Where is WIC available?

-To participate in the Connecticut WIC Program, a person must live in Connecticut.
-WIC is available in all 50 states of the United States of America, 34 Indian Tribal Organizations, America Samoa, District of Columbia, Guam, Commonwealth Islands of the Northern Marianas, Puerto Rico and the Virgin Islands.
+To participate in the Connecticut WIC Program a person must live in Connecticut.
+WIC is available in all fifty states of the United States of America, thirty-four Indian Tribal Organizations, America Samoa, District of Columbia, Guam, Commonwealth Islands of the Northern Marianas, Puerto Rico and the Virgin Islands.

 What do I need to do to be involved in the WIC Program?

 To get the most out of your time at WIC you agree to do the following:

 - Keep all of your WIC appointments.
 If you miss two months in a row during a certification period without calling the WIC Office you may be taken off the program.

 - Talk to the WIC Nutritionists about your family’s interests and concerns.
 The Nutritionist will work with you to make a nutrition plan that fits your family.
 This time is for you.
 Make sure to use it to talk about your family’s needs and set health goals that you can achieve.
 Talk with other moms and WIC nutrition staff about healthy eating for you and your children.

 - If there are changes for you and/or your family in any of the following categories notify your WIC staff: eating habits, income, address, phone number, family size, breastfeeding status

 - Treat WIC Office staff and store employees with respect and courtesy.